Resident Research in Ob/Gyn

 In developing research projects, residents are not left to fend for themselves.
 All research projects are under the guidance of at least one faculty member.
 Numerous ideas and concepts are always available, and there are abundant local resources to support residents' investigations.
 Click here to go to the Resident Research Overview site.

-Next year’s research day will be on May 8th, 2014.
+Next year’s research day will be on May 7th, 2015.
 Residents have been hard at work with a number of great projects underway!
-Some have already been presented nationally, including one presented as an oral at this year’s ACOG meeting.
-Our guest speaker will be Dr. Jeffery Peipert, whose work on the cost effectiveness of IUDs in preventing unintended pregnancy in women and teens The CHOICE Project was recently featured in both the NEJM and Obstetrics and Gynecology.
+Dr. Valerie Montgomery Rice, President and Dean of Morehouse School of Medicine will be our speaker.
 Please mark your calendars and block your schedule for what is sure to be a great talk, and great day of resident projects!